mat079/ManageDuplicate-ChromeExtension/README.md

 # ManageDuplicate-ChromeExtension
- a Chrome Extension to Manage Duplicate Word
+ a Chrome Extension to Manage Duplicate words